MultiSafepay/docs/content/integrations/magento-2.md

 The meta-package has a dependency on MSI.
 This means the MSI modules must be available (but not necessarily enabled) in your store.

-If you have removed MSI (e.g. with a composer-replace trick like [yireo/magento2-replace-inventory](https://github.com/yireo/magento2-replace-inventory)), you can't install the meta-package.
+If you have removed MSI (e.g. with a composer-replace trick like <a href="https://github.com/yireo/magento2-replace-inventory" target="_blank">yireo/magento2-replace-inventory</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>), you can't install the meta-package.
 To integrate with MultiSafepay, instead of installing the meta-package, install the magento2-frontend module and the magento2-catalog-inventory module.

 The magento2-frontend module has a dependency on the magento2-core and magento2-adminhtml modules, so they are all installed together.
 In some cases, you also then need a stock-handling module.
 Since MSI is not available, you can install the magento2-catalog-inventory module instead.